-Our system is fully automatic, and does not require user interaction during either the splitting or texture synthesis process.
+Our system is fully automatic and does not require user interaction during either the splitting or texture synthesis process.
 The system has several parameters which can be adjusted by the user to increase the likelihood of obtaining optimal results with different kinds of textures or models.
 Within the splitting stage, these parameters include: an upper bound on the size of any single patch during splitting (which ultimately affects the scale of the texture on the model) and an upper bound on the angle that the normal of any member triangle can make with the reference direction for a patch (which affects the size and total number of patches).
-Within the texture synthesis stage, the user may first choose among several possible texture orientation options: to have the texture follow the direction of greatest or least signed or unsigned normal curvature, to follow the projection onto the local tangent plane of a constant specified direction, or to follow no specific direction (in which case the pattern is assumed to be invariant under rotation).
-With regard to texture synthesis (larger neighborhoods generally increase the computational expense of the synthesis but are sometimes necessary in to preserve features across a range of different scales); the number of first-round preselected locations to be tested for a match on the second pass; and the weighting scheme used over the neighborhood during the matching process.
+Within the texture synthesis stage, the user may first choose among several possible texture orientation options: to have the texture follow the direction of greatest or least signed or unsigned normal curvature, to follow the projection onto the local tangent plane of a constant specified direction, or to follow no specific direction (in which case, the pattern is assumed to be invariant under rotation).
+With regard to texture synthesis, the user may also control: the sizes of the neighborhoods used in the each pass of the texture synthesis (larger neighborhoods generally increase the computational expense of the synthesis, but are sometimes necessary in order to preserve features across a range of different scales), the number of first-round preselected locations to be tested for a match on the second